00Lyun00/Charybdis-Nano-Buildlog/Buildlog/README.md

 ## Planning
 After being inspired to build this keyboard, the first goal I wanted to achieve was using capacitive touch to automatically switch to mouse layer.
-I knew this was possible as I saw ufan mock up a test build with a stainless steel ball bearing in the ZMK Discord server, so I naturally decided to use one as well.
+I knew this was possible as I saw username ufan mock up a test build with a stainless steel ball bearing in the ZMK Discord server, so I naturally decided to use one as well.
 With the constraint of having a stainless steel trackball, I thought wood and metal would create an intriguing vintage-furniture-like design.
 Although I learned that I didn't really need an auto-switch mouse layer and thus decided not to use capacitive touch later in the building process, liked the design theme and decided to keep it.